-We have been authorized to repurchase shares during 2010 to offset share dilution that might result from employee option exercises or employee share issuance.
+Subject to a maximum amount of \$65,000, we have been authorized by our Board of Directors to repurchase shares during 2011 to offset share dilution that results from the issuance of shares under our equity compensation plans.
 The principal criteria for share repurchases are that they be accretive to expected net income per share, are within the limits imposed by our Credit Facility and that they be made only from free cash flow (operating cash flow less capital expenditures and dividends) rather than borrowings.
-During the quarter ended October 30, 2009, we did not make any share repurchases.
-In the second quarter of 2010, we expect to repurchase shares from free cash flow to offset share dilution.
+During the quarter ended October 29, 2010, we did not make any share repurchases.
+In the second quarter of 2011, we expect to repurchase shares from free cash flow to offset share dilution.